Fun, Free, and Almost Free Things to do in Canberra

 Midnight Oil at the National Portrait Gallery

-Local tip: The cafe here is really good, with a range of vegan options.
+Local tip: The cafe here is great, with a range of vegan options.
+The book shop is also excellent with an fantastic range of Aussie books and interesting gifts.

 Australian Institute of Sport

-Sports lovers will enjoy a tour here, led by an athlete who is training here.
-The tour includes the main facilities and lots of details about training regimes, what the athletes eat and what a life in training is all about.
+Sports lovers will enjoy a visit to this national training academy.
+Your tour is led by an athlete who is training here.
+You will see all the major facilities and hear lots of details about training regimes, what the athletes eat and what a life in training is all about.
 There are four tours each day.

 Australian Institute of Sport 2019